stratum-mining/stratum/README.md

             default buffers used.
 Also has network helpers.
 1. `examples`: Several example implementations of various use cases.
 1. `test`: Integration tests.
-1. `experimental`: Experimental logic that is not yet specified in the protocol or in a protocol extension.
+1. `experimental`: Experimental logic that is not yet specified as part of the protocol or extensions.

 All dependencies related to the testing and benchmarking of this repository is optional and is never listed under a workspace's **External dependencies**.